-Visualizing the Huge Cost of Proposition 15 BOMA/GLA Education On November 3rd, California voters will vote on Proposition 15, potentially the largest tax increase in California history – ever.
+Visualizing the Huge Cost of Proposition 15 BOMA/GLA Education Proposition 15, still not approved by voters, could cost property owners millions.
 In short, Proposition 15 seeks to end Proposition 13 protections for property owners.
-Under this tax regime, commercial property owners would be taxed based on market…Read More
+Under this tax regime, commercial property owners would be taxed based on market value, which is constantly increasing every year.
+As…Read More

 Proponents of Proposition 15 cite classrooms as the main reason for taxing local properties and businesses.
 Unfortunately, Proposition 15 actually places education last in line.
 Most commercial real estate and business organizations are not …Read More